paulosjd/aurnapi/readme.md

-An API for air quality data created for air-aware.com.
+An API for air quality data created for air-aware.com (base URL: http://air-aware.com:8083).
 The project was built using the Flask framework for Python, along with the flask-SQLAlchemy extension.

 Modules in app/data create and populate a database using data obtained by parsing a webpage.
 This page is updated with air quality measurements on an hourly basis with data for over 120 sites within the UK's automatic monitoring network.